Where the Line Bleeds

 Where the Line Bleeds is the debut novel by American writer Jesmyn Ward.
-It was published in 2008 by Scribner.
+It was published in 2008 by Agate Publishing.

 Background and publication history

-Ward had difficulty finding a publisher for the novel.
+Ward needed help finding a publisher for the novel.
 Between this and the low pay she received from her job as a composition instructor, Ward considered abandoning writing to pursue a career in nursing.
 Before pursuing a different career, Doug Siebold of Agate Publishing accepted the novel, and the company published it in 2008.
-Shortly after, Ward was awarded a Stegner Fellowship which allowed her to continue writing.
+Shortly after, Ward was awarded a Stegner Fellowship, allowing her to continue writing.
 The book was reissued by Scribner in 2018.

-Some of the characters from the novel have later appeared in other books by Ward.
+Some of the characters from the novel later appeared in other books by Ward.

 Plot

-Where the Line Bleeds follows twin brothers, Joshua and Christophe, who are raised by their blind grandmother, and have just graduated from high school on the Gulf Coast of Mississippi.
+The Line Bleeds follows twin brothers Joshua and Christophe, who were raised by their blind grandmother and had just graduated from high school on the Gulf Coast of Mississippi.
 Poor and Black, they find few economic opportunities as they struggle to undertake their adult lives.